aidantwoods/BetterOptions/README.md

 ```

 then the auto-generated response for incompleteness (based on logical groups
-setup in the json file) is as follows
+setup in the data file) is as follows

 ```
 At least one of {--foo or --bar or {--baz xor --boo}} must be set